code16/website/source/_posts/sharp-9-built-to-last.md

 }
 ```

-- new **artisan commands** to generate resources with prompts, and a new `sharp:install` command to get started quickly
+### New artisan commands to generate resources with prompts

+With a new `sharp:install` command to get started quickly:

 ```bash
 ➜  php artisan sharp:install